metricq/metricq-source-http/README.rst

 ``unit`` the unit of the metric, will be reported as metadata.

 ``description`` a description of the resulting metric, metadata.

+``interval`` in seconds.
+Can be set to override the global default interval.

 Login Types
 ~~~~~~~~~~~